Estrone

 After synthesis, hormones are released into the bloodstream.
 No forms of storage are known.

 Estrogen and progesterone act either synergistically or antagonistically.
-The synthesis and secretion of ovarian hormones are regulated by pituitary gonadotropins (LH, FSH, and GnRH).
+Pituitary gonadotropins (LH, FSH, and GnRH) regulate the synthesis and secretion of ovarian hormones.
 LH stimulates the production of estrogen and progesterone by the ovaries and controls the ovarian cycle.
 FSH stimulates estrogen secretion and the development of ovarian follicles.

 What are the Main Functions of Estrone?